Former Sri Lankan president Gotabaya Rajapaksa returns to Sri Lanka from Thailand

-Rajapaksa arrived at the Bandaranaike International Airport amidst a heavy security presence.

-He was received at the airport by several ministers and Parliamentarians of the ruling Sri Lanka Podujana Peramuna (SLPP) party.
+“Many core party members are also against the former president coming into parliament using the national list.
+They do not want him to become the leader again.
+He has not committed any crimes.
+So, he has all the rights to return to the country and all privileges as the former president,” the report quoted the source as saying.

+Rajapaksa is given special security.
+The ousted leader, his wife Loma Rajapaksa and two bodyguards left the country on July 13 aboard an air force plane bound for the Maldives, before travelling to Singapore, where he officially resigned a day later.
+He then flew to Thailand two weeks later.

-The ex-president returned to Sri Lanka on a Singapore Airlines flight.
-He travelled from Thailand to Singapore to take the flight as there are no direct flights between Bangkok and Colombo, sources said.
+Rajapaksa had been staying in Thailand on a temporary visa and flew back home via Singapore.
+The ex-president travelled from Thailand to Singapore to take the flight as there are no direct flights between Bangkok and Colombo, sources said.

-It was not clear if he would be returning to his private house in the Colombo eastern suburb of Mirihana.

-As a former president, Rajapaksa is entitled to a government house, security and other privileges.
+Rajapaksa will be living in a state bungalow close to Wijerama Mawatha in Colombo while a large security contingency will be deployed to maintain security in the area, the Daily Mirror newspaper reported.

 Rajapaksa fled Sri Lanka to the Maldives on a Sri Lanka Airforce plane and then proceeded to Singapore, from where he sent in his resignation on July 14.